 Library Media Center

 Anderson's Media Center is a very busy place!
-Students visit our library media center to read, check out books, complete an assignment, take an Accelerated Reading quiz, research a topic, type a document, create a PowerPoint slideshow, edit a video, or just look for the latest new books!
+Students visit our library media center to read, check out books, complete an assignment, research a topic, type a document, create a PowerPoint slideshow, edit a video, or just look for the latest new books!

 Ebooks and Audiobooks